What to Grow in Your State This May

 Daphne odora

-An evergreen woodland shrub best suited to growing in cool climates like that of ACT, daphne is a match made in heaven for rockeries and borders, adding interest throughout winter.
+An evergreen woodland shrub best suited to growing in cool climates like that of ACT, Daphne is a match made in heaven for rockeries and borders, adding interest throughout winter.
 Many varieties boast an intense citrus perfume and showy flower heads that reveal themselves in varying shades of pink and cream from winter through to spring.
 Sow seeds in cool, humus-rich soil with good drainage and full sun or partial shade, depending on the species.
 A sheltered spot and moist soil are essential for this tender shrub to survive.

 Tasmania